bparanj/crystal/electronics/outline.md

 List two applications of signal generators.
 Define a function generator.
 Define harmonics.

+As an expert in electronics explain  in a concise mannner for a beginner to electronics.
+Provide formulas after explaining the reasoning behind the formula.

+As an expert in electronics explain  in a concise mannner for a beginner to electronics.
+Provide formulas after explaining the reasoning behind the formula.

+As an expert in electronics explain  in a concise mannner for a beginner to electronics.
+Provide formulas after explaining the reasoning behind the formula.

+As an expert in electronics explain  in a concise mannner for a beginner to electronics.
+Provide formulas after explaining the reasoning behind the formula.

+As an expert in electronics explain  in a concise mannner for a beginner to electronics.
+Provide formulas after explaining the reasoning behind the formula.

+As an expert in electronics explain  in a concise mannner for a beginner to electronics.
+Provide formulas after explaining the reasoning behind the formula.

 This module covers the principles of capacitance including relative permittivity, dielectric strength and leakage current.
 The types of capacitors covered in this module include electrolytic, ceramic, mylar and tantalum.
 Series and parallel configurations of capacitor circuits are included in the module as well as an introduction to bypass and coupling capacitors.